 The current season includes performances in New York City, Boston, Washington, D.C., and Chicago.
 Manhattan Chorale is often joined by New York City Chamber Orchestra which was founded in 2000 as Manhattan Concert Productions’ resident orchestra.

-In addition to New York performances, Manhattan Chorale appeared at Orchestra Hall in Chicago in March of 2013.
-Following that performance, the chorale led a master class for Chicago area high school choirs.
-In addition to its own performances, the chorale will serve as mentor and collaborator with choirs from across the United States who gather in various New York residencies under the auspices of Manhattan Concert Productions to perform at Carnegie Hall and Lincoln Center.
+In addition to their regular performance season, Manhattan Chorale maintains an outreach focus offering master classes and coaching to high school singers.
+They also serve as mentor and collaborator with choirs from across the United States who gather in various residencies under the auspices of Manhattan Concert Productions to perform at Carnegie Hall and Lincoln Center.

 In addition to Luther College, Dr. Arnold previously served as Director of Choral Activities at Western Michigan University in Kalamazoo, and Capital University in Columbus, Ohio.
 He has high school teaching experience from positions in Iowa and Minnesota, and music ministry experience from serving on church staffs in Minnesota, Iowa, Ohio and Michigan.

 Arnold’s education includes a doctorate in conducting from the Eastman School of Music in Rochester, NY; a master’s degree from the University of Illinois at Urbana-Champaign; and a bachelor’s degree from St. Olaf College in Northfield, MN.